Desiya Murpokku Dravida Kazhagam: Vijayakant era (2005–23)

-Premallatha Vijayakant era (2023–present)
+Premalatha Vijayakanth era (2023–present)

-On 14 December 2023, the former leader of the opposition in the Tamil Nadu Legislative Assembly Vijayakant, announced and appointed Premallatha Vijayakant as the general secretary of the party in the presence of the party's deputy secretaries at the General Council Meeting held in Chennai.
-Since Vijayakant's demise, the party is being completely led by Premallatha as the general secretary of the party.
+On 14 December 2023, the former leader of the opposition in the Tamil Nadu Legislative Assembly Vijayakant, announced and appointed Premalatha Vijayakanth as the general secretary of the party in the presence of the party's deputy secretaries at the General Council Meeting held in Chennai.
+Since Vijayakant's demise, the party is being completely led by Premalatha as the general secretary of the party.

 In the 2024 general election, the DMDK joined the AIADMK-led Alliance in Tamil Nadu for the 18th Lok Sabha polls, along with Puthiya Tamilagam (PT) and the Social Democratic Party of India (SDPI).
-The DMDK was contested in five constituencies, including Virudhunagar, which was contested by V. Vijaya Prabhakaran, the party's founder Vijayakant and the general secretary Premallatha Vijayakant's son.
+The DMDK was contested in five constituencies, including Virudhunagar, which was contested by V. Vijaya Prabhakaran, the party's founder Vijayakant and the general secretary Premalatha Vijayakanth's son.
 The party lost in all the constituencies it contested, and the Indian National Developmental Inclusive Alliance swept the election in Tamil Nadu.

+The Desiya Murpokku Dravida Kazhagam (DMDK) has allied with the Dravida Munnetra Kazhagam (DMK) ahead of the 2026 Tamil Nadu Assembly elections.

+DMDK leader Premalatha Vijayakanth confirmed the decision after meeting Chief Minister M. K. Stalin, saying it fulfilled late founder Vijayakanth’s wish.